thehybrid18/ty_sanyude/README.md

 I'm a data analyst and data scientist with 7+ years of experience delivering business insights, building dashboards, and deploying end-to-end machine learning solutions in healthcare, finance, and tech.
 I'm proficient in Python, SQL, Power BI, Snowflake, AWS, and more.

 I hold a Master of Science in Business Analytics from Arizona State University and am certified in:
-- AWS Machine Learning Specialty
+- AWS Machine Learning Engineer
 - Microsoft Power BI Data Analyst Associate
 - SQL Associate (DataCamp)